-Open the System Log Information menu (page 197) to view any entries stored in the system log for this entry.
+Open the System Log Information menu (page 223) to view any entries stored in the system log for this entry.
 Related entries will be displayed under the "Info" or "All" logging levels.

 - Shutdown Shuts down a port when a macthing frame is seen.
-(Default: Disabled) - ◆ Counter The number of frames which have matched any of the rules defined in the selected policy.
+(Default: Disabled) - State Specify the port state: - Enabled To reopen ports by changing the port configuration in the ACL configuration pages.
+(This is the default.) - Disabled To close ports by changing the volatile port configuration of the ACL user module. - Counter The number of frames which have matched any of the rules defined in the selected policy.